luyan72999/5004-decorater-pattern-group3/README.md

 ## Code Walkthrough

-In our real-world project Tea implementing decorater pattern, we start with declearing abstract class Tea.
+In our real-world project Tea that implements decorater pattern, we start with declaring the abstract class Tea.
 ```java
 public abstract class Tea {
   Size size = Size.LARGE;